 | Virgin | 85 years at the time of completion.
 If it's less, we require it to be extended on or before completion. |

-Retaining our service gives you increased control over the value of your Belmont leasehold, as your property will be more valuable and marketable in relation to the lease length should you want to sell.
-The conveyancers that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.
+Using our service gives you increased control over the value of your Belmont leasehold, as your property will be more valuable and saleable in respect of lease length should you want to sell.
+The conveyancers that we work with have a wealth of experience of handling many hundreds of lease extensions or freehold purchase transactions.

-An example of a Freehold Enfranchisement matter before the tribunal for a Belmont flat is Buchanan Court 39 Vernon Road in April 2010. the Tribunal assessed that the premium payable for the freehold of the block should be £44,000.
+An example of a Freehold Enfranchisement case for a Belmont property is Buchanan Court 39 Vernon Road in April 2010. the Tribunal assessed that the premium payable for the freehold of the block should be £44,000.
 This case affected 2 flats.
-The number of years remaining on the existing lease(s) was 66.67 years.
+The unexpired term as at the valuation date was 66.67 years.